Chevening, Kent

 Chevening (/ˈtʃiːvnɪŋ/) is a village and civil parish in the Sevenoaks District of Kent, England.
 It was the location for the world's earliest known organised cricket match.

 The parish is located to the north west of Sevenoaks on the southern slopes of the North Downs.
 The parish is a small one, being 6.5 mi in length and 1 mi wide.
 It had a population of 3,092 at the 2011 Census.
 Apart from the village the remaining area is rural.
 Chevening House is located here.
 The Pilgrims' Way crosses the parish.
 Close to Chevening, the path of Harold Godwinson's army en route to the Battle of Hastings in 1066, heading south along what is now Chipstead Lane, crosses William the Conqueror's route after the battle towards London along the Pilgrim's Way.

 The village of Chevening is also small.
 It stands on the upper reaches of the River Darent.
 The village lies very close to the M25 motorway.

 Parish Church

 The parish church is dedicated to St Botolph.
 It is within the diocese of Rochester, and the deanery of Shoreham.
-The church has an albaster tomb to the lord of the manor, Sampson Lennard, and his wife Margaret, Lady Dacre.
+The church has an alabaster tomb to the lord of the manor, Sampson Lennard, and his wife Margaret, Lady Dacre.
 The church office, parish hall and rectory are located 1.3 miles distant from the parish church, on the outskirts of the village of Chipstead.

+The Stanhope Chapel in the parish church of St Botolph is the traditional burial place of the Earls Stanhope.

 The church is linked with Chevening (St Botolph's) Church of England Voluntary Aided Primary School, which is located 1 mile from the church, also in the village of Chipstead.